-And, oh god
+And, oh god, the guilt.

 It weighs upon your shoulders like lead.
 You cannot find a reason for why your legs have not given out, leaving you smashed to pieces on the floor beneath you, next to your fallen glass of red wine.